Wilbertz/Sparkify/README.md

 The GBT (Gradient Boosted Trees) classifier produced the best results.
 An F1 score of 0.857 % could be reached after a Grid search.
 The values for Precision and Recall were 0.789 % and 0.937 %.

 ## Blog <a name="blog"></a>
-There exists a blog describing the project in more detai: https://medium.com/@harald.wilbertz/user-churn-prediction-d23833c5dbb6
+There exists a blog describing the project in more detail: https://medium.com/@harald.wilbertz/user-churn-prediction-d23833c5dbb6